 If you’re a motor carrier with a 100% percentile score in a BASIC area, this means that every other trucking company in your “Safety Event Group” (the FMCSA’s questionable attempt to group carriers based due to a similar number of inspections) has a better CSA score than you do in that CSA category.

-So, the closer that your CSA scores are to 0, the better.
+So, the closer that your CSA scores are to 0 in each BASIC, the better.

 Why is Having a Good CSA Score Important?